 I got to where the rope was tied off.

-Nugyen turned his head until I could see his big shining eyes.
+Nguyen turned his head until I could see his big shining eyes.
 He shook his head twice.
 It was another confirmation of what I was afraid of.
 I’d rather that the Gunny and the corpsman had left Tex alive to flee for their own safety, but I’d known from the beginning that neither man was built that way.
 I eased around Nguyen and approached Tex on my stomach.
 I saw immediately that his eyes were wide open, and shining even brighter than Nguyen’s own.
 His tongue was hanging out to the side and his chest was not moving.
-It was dark and anything can be anything in the dark, particularly with little sleep I knew though.
-I moved closer, until I was inches away.
-I put my hand out and then knew for certain.
+It was dark and anything can be anything in the dark, particularly with little sleep.
+I moved closer until I was inches away.
+I put my hand out and then I knew for certain.
 He was cold.
 His body was as cold as the passing water rushing by behind me.